Noisy96/dzcode.io/data/articles/A_Python_Website_No_Framework_Needed/content.md

-# A python website no framework needed part 1
+# A Python Website No Framework Needed Part 1

 Why would you want to build a website using python with no framework here is some reasons :